-The financial statements for the year ending 30 June 2015 has been authorised for issue by the Board on 9/10/2015.
+The financial statements for the year ended 30 June 2016 have been authorised for issue by the Administrator on 11/10/2016.

 The Reserve is currently used for greyhound racing, sports, events, functions and office accommodation.
 The land is under the management of Wentworth Park Sporting Complex Trust.